-One of the changes called for in the proposed Whitfield/HSUS bill is the elimination of all "weighted" shoes for Tennessee Walking Horses.
+One of the changes called for in the proposed HSUS bill is the elimination of all "weighted" shoes for Tennessee Walking Horses.
 It is indisputable that this provision alone would eliminate approximately 85% of the show and performance horses.
-The stated reason for eliminating 85% of the Industry show horses is the allegations that "all horses are sore."
+The stated reason for eliminating 85% of the industry show horses is the allegations that "all horses are sore."
 This incorrect statement is continually reinforced by using undocumented and inaccurate inflammatory language that "rampant soring continues", and there is "massive abuse" in the industry which our compliance rates with the Horse Protection Act absolutely contradict.
 The organizations representing both general veterinarians and equine veterinarians have stated publicly that "there is little scientific evidence to indicate that the use of action devices below a certain weight are detrimental to the health and welfare of the horse..."
 (AAEP/AVMA joint statement June 14, 2012).

 Proponents of this bill also claim the weighted shoes used by 85% of the Tennessee Walking horses currently competing are used to "hide" abuse.
 They claim such soring techniques are "regularly used" and have been "documented".
-However, the only documented instance of "pressure shoeing" in the last four or five years was detected through inspections performed by an HIO inspector - not the USDA.
-We are unaware of the USDA ever prosecuting any individual for allegations related to "pressure shoeing" abuse despite the hundreds of digital x-rays performed by USDA inspectors over the years.
+However, the USDA has never found nor prosecuted any offender of such abuse.
+The HIOs have been the only entities to identify any alleged abuse of this manner and those parties were removed from competition.

 In fact, professional equine veterinarians that regularly treat Tennessee Walking Horses credit the use of pads with the decrease in laminitis issues found in competition Tennessee Walking Horses as compared to other competitive breeds.
-Also, Tennessee Walking Horses regularly compete into mid-teen ages and the World Championship Horse show has a class designated for Classic Horses, which are those 15 years of age and older and in this year's Celebration, 32 Classic horses competed.
+Also, Tennessee Walking Horses regularly compete into mid-teen ages and even have a world championship division for horses 15 years of age and older.
+Tennessee Walking Horses regularly compete longer in their careers than most other show breeds.